visualbuilder/filament-export-scheduler/README.md

 ## Filter By Available Relationships
 - BelongsTo relations (with 'InteractsWithExportScheduler' trait set on the relation class) are automatically discovered.
+- MorphTo relations can be filtered using dot notation paths.
 - Exclude relations with the 'excludeFilterableRelations' method available in the 'InteractsWithExportScheduler' trait.

 ![Filter by relations](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3x-with-relationships/media/filter-by-relations.png)